wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Westward through the Southwest

+### Route 66

 <a target="_blank" href="https://www.amazon.com/Passport-World-Route-Donna-Bouche/dp/B088DZ79NH/">VIDEO</a>:
 <a target="_blank" href="https://en.wikipedia.org/wiki/U.S._Route_66#/media/File:Map_of_US_66.svg">Route 66</a> was one of the original highways within the U.S. starting in 1924.
 Thus its colloqual name the "Mother Road".
 It served as a military transport corridor during WWII.
-During post-war years, motels, diners, and gas stations along Route 66 became popular vacaction destinations.
+In post-war years, motels, diners, and gas stations along Route 66 became popular vacaction destinations.
-From 1956, interstates built provide a road without the need to slow down through towns.

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"><img alt="!map beige route-66 600x200.jpg" width="600" height="200" src="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"></a>

-Route 66 begins in Michigan Avene in Chicago.
-Eat at Lou Mitchell's diner The route goes to St. Louis, Missouri, then through smaller road-side towns on the way to Tulsa and Oklahoma City, Amarillo TX, Alberquque New Mexico, then over mountains to Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.
+Route 66 begins on Michigan Avene in Chicago, where you can eat at Lou Mitchell's diner.
+The route goes to St. Louis, Missouri, then through smaller road-side towns on the way to Tulsa and Oklahoma City, Amarillo TX, Alberquque New Mexico, then over mountains to Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.

+However, <a href="#freeways">interstate freeways</a> built from 1956 enabled travel without the need to slow down through towns.
+That bypassed small businesses along Route 66.

 ### Chisolm Trail

 The <a target="_blank" href="https://en.wikipedia.org/wiki/Chisholm_Trail">Chisolm Trail</a> was used between 1867-1884 to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.
 The Lonesome Dove TV series depicts that time.

-Since <a href="#IL">Illinos</a> and <a href="#MO">Missouri</a> are already listed in our <a href="#DownMississippi">Mississippi route</a>, we begin from Oklahoma and take a long detour North to avoid too much desert along the way.
+<em>Since <a href="#IL">Illinos</a> and <a href="#MO">Missouri</a> are already listed in our <a href="#DownMississippi">Mississippi route</a>,
+here we begin from Oklahoma and take a long detour North to avoid too much desert along the way.</em>

 <a name="OK"></a>